Adroiti/docs-for-code-review-tools/RuboCop/Layout-EmptyLinesAroundMethodBody.md

 ## Description

-This cops checks if empty lines exist around the bodies of methods.
+This rule checks if empty lines exist around the bodies of methods.

-### Example
+## Examples

 ```ruby
 # good